CivicActions/agile-california/README.md

 open-ended [scripts](https://github.com/CivicActions/agile-california/tree/master/documentation/ux/user-interviews/Scripts).
 We began our four [user interviews](https://github.com/CivicActions/agile-california/tree/master/documentation/ux/user-interviews) of one case worker and three foster parents.
-From these interviews we built an empathy map [TODO: reference] and personae [TODO: referenmce].
+From these interviews we built an [empathy map](https://github.com/CivicActions/agile-california/blob/master/documentation/ux/user-research/foster-parent-empathy-map.md) and [personae](https://github.com/CivicActions/agile-california/blob/master/documentation/ux/user-research/user-personas.md).
 We then began building [wirefames](https://github.com/CivicActions/agile-california/blob/master/Sketch-inbox01.png) that we could show to users to get feedback.
 In parallel to the creation of the wireframes we deployed a website upon which we drove to a functional prototype so that our users could test our app on their actual mobile devices.

-We demoed wireframes in Sprint 3.
+We demoed wireframes to users in Sprint 3.

 The users taught us things not anticipated by the RFI.
 For example, visitation status changes and finding safe and convenient places for dropoff seems to be even more important than finding official Residential Facilities (from the state's data).